 Garbage collection (GC) finds unused data objects and reclaims that memory space for use by another process.
-The New Relic Ruby agent can collect information about how much time is spent in garbage collection for applications running on MRI 1.9.2 or higher or Ruby Enterprise Edition, but you must explicitly enable this feature in your application.
+The New Relic Ruby agent can collect information about how much time is spent in garbage collection for applications running on CRuby 1.9.2 or higher or Ruby Enterprise Edition, but you must explicitly enable this feature in your application.

 Avoid using garbage collection in production for long periods of time, as it increases overhead.